-Death of Harold Larwood - in Australia, the country whose batsmen he'd once traumatised.
+Death of Harold Larwood - in Australia, the country whose batters he had once traumatised.
 One of the fastest bowlers of all time, Larwood took 33 wickets in the controversial 1932-33 Bodyline series, including Don Bradman's four times, as England regained the Ashes but nearly lost an empire.
-In his last innings of this, his last series, he hit 98, the highest Test score by a night-watchman for England until surpassed by Alex Tudor at Edgbaston 66 years later.
+In his last innings of this, his last series, he hit 98, the highest Test score by a nightwatchman for England until surpassed by Alex Tudor at Edgbaston 66 years later.
 A century seemed Larwood's for the taking until he was caught in the deep by that dreadful fielder Bert Ironmonger, who was nicknamed "Dainty" because he wasn't.

 A towering innings comes to an end.
 Frank Worrell's 261, his highest score, and at the time the highest score in a Test at Trent Bridge, set West Indies on their way to a first-innings lead of 335 and a victory by ten wickets that put them 2-1 up in the series.
 It wasn't all plain sailing, though.
 Cyril Washbrook and Reg Simpson opened England's second innings with 212 for the first wicket, and at 326 for 2 the match was back in the balance.
 But then, not for the first time in the series, the spin twins took over.
 Sonny Ramadhin (5 for 135) and Alf Valentine (3 for 140) decimated the lower and middle orders, with the last five wickets falling for 28 runs.
 Only Godfrey Evans, with an assured 63, provided any resistance.

 Birth of Runako Morton, the West Indies batter who died at 33 in a road accident, when his car crashed into a utility pole.
-Morton was mostly remembered for lying about the death of a grandmother so he could skip the Champions Trophy.
-But Morton got past the controversy, as he did previous incidents at the West Indian Academy, and went on to settle into the West Indies one-day side by 2005.
+Morton was mostly remembered for lying about the death of a grandmother so he could skip the Champions Trophy, but he got past the controversy, as he did previous incidents at the West Indian Academy, and went on to settle into the West Indies one-day side by 2005.
 But it was a brief stay (during which he recorded the then-slowest duck, off 31 balls) for though he scored 90 against Australia in the 2006 Champions Trophy, his form fell away subsequently.

 Nuwan Kulasekara, born today, made an instant impression when he was plucked out of relative obscurity.
 From a bustling run-up and whippy open-chested action, he generates lively pace, moves the ball off the seam, and reverse-swings it.
 Between April 2008 and May 2009, he took 47 ODI wickets and became Sri Lanka's leading one-day strike bowler.
 In 2013, he took a career-best 5 for 22, against Australia in Brisbane.
 Injuries to his hamstring and groin ruled him out of action in early 2014 but he returned for the England tour and played a part in the ODI series win.
 In 2016, Kulasekara retired from cricket to focus on his limited-overs career.

 On his Test debut, against Australia at Old Trafford in 1964, medium-pacer Tom Cartwright, born today, bowled 77 overs in taking 2 for 118.
 In the following Test, at The Oval, he bowled 62 overs for figures of 3 for 110.
 Cartwright should have played many more than his five Tests, but he was mistrusted by the selectors, who preferred their change bowlers to have an extra yard of pace.
 He is, however, assured of a place in the pantheon, as the man who taught Ian Botham how to bowl.

 1859 (and 1865)